smasky/UQPyL/docs/surrogate_model.md

 - $c$ : The regularization parameter that controls the strength of the L1 penalty.
 A larger $c$ encourages more coefficients to shrink to zero, promoting sparsity in the model.

-We give a example of using LR with Lasso loss function to approximate Sphere function.
+We give a code example of using LR with Lasso loss function to approximate Sphere function.

 ```python
 # Step 1: Prepare training and testing data